Ralph S. Moore: Career

 Moore enjoyed working with small roses.
 He later decided to develop and sell miniature roses.

 In 1937 he opened the nursery Sequoia Nursery in Visalia where he bred and sold mostly roses and other plant varieties.
 He played an important role in the return to popularity of Miniature roses, which had been abandoned by rose breeders and gardeners in the 19th century.
 By 1957, Moore turned his business into a specialty nursery, Moore Miniature Roses.
 During his long career, Moore introduced over 500 new miniature rose hybrids, including the award-winning "Ann Moore", named after his wife, Ann.
 Other cultivars introduced by Moore were the single-petalled Miniature 'Simplex' (1961), the first yellow-flowered modern Moss Rose, 'Goldmoss' (1972) or the orange-red Floribunda 'Playtime' (1989).

 Moore is known by many of his peers as the “Father of the Modern Miniature Rose”.
 On May 29, 2003, in downtown Visalia, the Ralph Moore Rose Garden was dedicated to Ralph to honor his achievements as a rose breeder.
 The rose garden contains 300 of his roses.
 On January 14, 2007, Moore celebrated his 100th birthday at the Visalia Convention Center.
 There he received an award from the Royal National Rose Society of Great Britain and the American Rose Society.
 He also received a flag that was flown over the United States Capitol on January 8, 2007, in his honor.

 On April 30, 2008, his retail rose business, Sequoia Nursery, closed.
 Moore gave all his plants and breeding stock, 80 rose patents, and a cash donation to Texas A&M University's horticultural sciences department.
 The University already had an existing rose breeding program, and it maintains the Robert E. Basye Endowed Chair in Rose Breeding.
 Moore's donation enlarged the rose breeding program to include miniature roses.
-He died at the age of 102 of natural causes at the Kaweah Delta Medical Center, Visalia, California.
+He died at the age of 102 of natural causes at the Kaweah Health Medical Center, Visalia, California.